 Smoking is terrible for tattoos.
 Smoking is terrible for both new tattoos in their initial healing period (2-3 weeks) and for healed tattoos.
 Smoking decreased blood flow and collagen and will increase the healing time of new tattoos and decrease the longevity of healed tattoos.
 Your tattoo will fade faster and look older than a similarly aged non-smoker.

 Is it better to smoke or vape after a tattoo?

 Vaping is better than smoking for both new and aged tattoos.
 Increasing blood oxygen levels, blood flow and collagen levels, will make your tattoo last longer.

 When I switched from smoking to vaping my sense of smell returned and everything both smelt and tasted better.
 My long tattoo sessions were easier when I switched to vaping as I didn’t need so many breaks.
 And my tattooist wasn’t stuck working on somebody who smelt like an old ashtray.

 Switching to vaping from smoking, I found my tattoos healed 10-15% faster.
 Cutting 2-4 days off the average healing time, depending on the size of the tattooed area.

 As somebody who loves tattoos, switching to vaping from smoking and then eventually quitting entirely was the best thing I’ve done.

 If you love tattoos too and want to be healthier you should switch to vapes.
 Your tattoos and anybody close to you like your tattooist, will thank you.
 Smokers smell like old ashtrays.

-If you’re going to be making clouds, make vape clouds and not smoke clouds.
+If you’re going to be making clouds then make vape clouds and not smoke clouds.
 Vape is the better way, but fresh air is the best!